RWS/studio-api-docs/apiconcepts/verification/implement_the_verification_logic.md

         #endregion

         /// <summary>
-        /// This member is used to output any verification messages in the user interface of <Var:ProductName>.
+        /// This member is used to output any verification messages in the user interface of Var:ProductName.
         /// </summary>
         #region "MessageReporter"
         public IBilingualContentMessageReporter MessageReporter